allenporter/nano-gpt/model_card.md

 The `nano-gpt train` command has built in support for evaluating against the val dataset as well as HellaSwag in between training steps.
-Every 500 steps the model was evaluated against the val dataset, as well as HellaSwag and geneated annecdotal samples from each worker.
+Every 500 steps the model was evaluated against the val dataset and HellaSwag.

 ## Environmental Impact